Yemeni crisis: Shia–Sunni conflict spreads

 Clashes in Dammaj spread to the Amran Governorate by January 2014.
 The Houthis achieved victory in Saada when the Yemeni government brokered a deal under which Salafi fighters and their families were evacuated to the neighboring Al Hudaydah Governorate.
 According to reports, the Houthis then blocked government troops from fully deploying throughout the territory, in spite of a signed agreement.

 Fighting in the Amran Governorate intensified during the year, with clashes between Houthis and supporters of the Islamist Islah Party eventually leading to a Houthi takeover of the entire governorate.
 The conflict spread to the Sanaa Governorate by July.

-Houthis take Sana'a
+Houthis take Sanaa

 The Houthis began protesting against Hadi's government to demand concessions in order to resolve a years-long insurgency they had been waging against the Yemeni state in mid-2014.
-The uprising escalated dramatically as Houthi fighters swept into Sana'a, the capital, and effectively seized control of the city from the Yemeni military within a couple of days in September.
+The uprising escalated dramatically as Houthi fighters swept into Sanaa, the capital, and effectively seized control of the city from the Yemeni military within a couple of days in September.
 The forces of General Ali Mohsen al-Ahmer surrendered to the Houthis after a brief fight.

 Ali Abdullah Saleh, the former president, was widely suspected of aiding the Houthis behind the scenes and helping pave the way for their takeover.
 Prime Minister Mohammed Basindawa resigned on 21 September as part of a deal meant to end the standoff.